P0806

 Can P0806 be caused by a worn clutch?

 Yes.
-Significant clutch wear reduces total plate travel, which can keep the position sensor within a narrower range than the calibration expects, triggering a range fault.
+Significant clutch wear reduces total travel, which can keep the sensor within a narrower range than the calibration expects and trigger a range or performance fault.

 Disabling P0806 in software